Menu

 lgrodda [at] gmail.com

-Celebrated World Labyrinth Day at the San Remo Meditation Labyrinth on the San Remo foreshore.
-A local church community hold a regular labyrinth walk on the first Saturday of the month, as well as an annual Creative Spirit Festival on the Labyrinth Labyrinth.
+Lorraine celebrated World Labyrinth Day at the San Remo Meditation Labyrinth on the San Remo foreshore.
+A local church community hold a regular labyrinth walk on the first Saturday of the month, as well as an annual Creative Spirit Festival Sacred Edge on the Labyrinth.

-A candelight walk is held every New Years Eve.
+A candlelight walk is held every New Years Eve.

 Email: admin [@] aln.org.au